-There are millions of people around the UK that are experiencing high levels of stress every day without knowing the impact it can have on their health and well-being.
-Experiencing stress, especially over prolonged periods of time, can severely affect your physical and psychological health.
+Millions of people around the UK are experiencing high levels of stress every day without knowing the impact it can have on their health and well-being.
+Experiencing stress, especially over prolonged periods, can severely affect your physical and psychological health.
 That is why it is essential to take care of yourself and find ways to destress and relax.

 What are the effects of stress?

 In many cases, stress is often caused by big changes, times of uncertainty, and lots of pressure.
 When the body experiences stress, it can endure several symptoms, such as:

 - Low energy